 - Use the needle to puncture the blister.
 Aim for several spots near the blister's edge.
 Let the fluid drain, but leave the overlying skin in place.

-- Apply an antibiotic ointment to the blister and cover with a bandage or gauze pad.
+- Apply an ointment (Vaseline, Plastibase, other) to the blister and cover it with a nonstick gauze bandage.
+If a rash appears, stop using the ointment.